-Even the most sceptical folk can be impressed by the effectiveness of mindfulness shown in a range of studies.
-A 2006 study based in Australia lauded the potential of mindfulness to help manage the symptoms of both mental and physical problems.
-Another recent study tentatively suggested that mindfulness can be a helpful strategy to promote the wellbeing and academic achievement of final year high school students.
-Other studies have found that mindfulness techniques help reduce binge eating and help people to reinterpret situations in order to regulate the emotional impacts.
+In addition the recent findings that meditation can help alleviate stress, a 2006 study based in Australia lauded the potential of mindfulness to help manage the symptoms of both mental and physical problems.
+Another 2016 study tentatively suggested that mindfulness can be a helpful strategy to promote the well-being and academic achievement of final-year high school students.
+Other studies have found that mindfulness techniques help reduce binge-eating and help people to reinterpret situations in order to regulate the emotional impacts.

-Of course, the evidence doesn’t necessarily make it easier to find the time or inclination to actually meditate.
-Particularly when, for me at least, it is very difficult to see the positive effects of such an exercise straight away.
+Of course, a bunch of studies don't necessarily make it easier for you to find the time or effort to actually meditate — particularly when it is very difficult to see the positive effects of such an exercise straight away.

 In part, that’s the point.
-In mindfulness meditation your awareness is on the background noise of your existence, not necessarily on the value or meaning of it.
-Non-judgement is central, and thus, when you start evaluating your experience, you’re no longer doing it.
+In mindful meditation, your focus is on the background noise of your existence, not necessarily on the value or meaning of it.
+Nonjudgment is central, and thus, when you start evaluating your experience, you’re no longer doing it.

-This is a big problem for people who prefer an evidence base to their regular practices.
+This is a big problem for people who prefer to gauge benefits as they go.
 How do you know it’s working for you when you’re told you can’t judge it?
-The problem is compounded by the fact that mindfulness is not easy — particularly for people who are constantly busy.
+The problem is compounded by the fact that mindfulness is not easy — especially for people who are constantly busy.
 Mindfulness might be stressful sometimes.
 It can also be deflating, tiring and otherwise unpleasant.
 But the unpleasantness is part of a process, just like the pain of forming a callous when you’re starting to learn guitar.

 Here are some ways you can tell if it is working for you a few months down the road:

-The profound benefits of mindfulness can be accessible to even the most sceptical, as long as you are willing to suspend judgement for short periods of time to actually undertake the practice.
-Eventually, your need for evidence may be satiated with your own long-term experiences.
+The profound benefits of mindfulness can be accessible to even the most skeptical as long as you are willing to suspend judgment for short periods of time to actually undertake the practice.
+Eventually, your need for evidence may be satiated by your own long-term experiences.

 And you'll see personalized content just for you whenever you click the My Feed .